whatwg/fs/explainers/MovingNonOpfsFiles.md

 ### What if I try it anyways?

-The promise will be rejected with a `NotSupportedError``DOMException`.
+The promise will be rejected with a `InvalidModificationError` `DOMException`.

 ## What about moving files from the local file system to a remote machine, or vice-versa?

 The File System specification frequently mentions “the underlying file system.”
-If the file does not correspond to a file on the underlying file system, the user agent may reject the move operation with a `NotSupportedError``DOMException`.
+If the file does not correspond to a file on the underlying file system, the user agent may reject the move operation with a `NotSupportedError` `DOMException`.

 Note that remote file systems may be mounted as directories on the local file system.
 The user agent is encouraged to support this use case, since the underlying operating system should be able to handle the move.
 The recommended rule of thumb is: if you can `mv` it you can `move()` it.